Vigilante calls on social media before deadly Kenosha attack

 “You would see them driving into town after curfew and cops not stopping them,” Roberts said.

-Ortutay reported from Oakland, Calif.
+Ortutay reported from Oakland, California.
 Snow reported from Phoenix.
 AP writer Corey Williams contributed from Detroit.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show the Atlantic Council researchers who posted a blog talking about the social media calls to action are part of the Digital Forensic Research Lab, not the Digital Forensic Lab.